twidi/streamdeckfs/README.md

 - `X1,Y1`: the coordinates of the top left corner of the bounding box
 - `X2,Y2`: the coordinates of the bottom right corner of the bounding box
 - `START`: the start angle of the arc.
-"0" is at 3 o'clock
+"0" is at midnight
 - `END`: the end angle of the arc.
-The arc is down clockwise.
+The arc is drawn clockwise.
 - `LINE_COLOR`: the color of the line.
 Optional
 - `WIDTH`: the width of the line.
 Optional
 - `FILL_COLOR`: the color to fill the inside of the pie slice.
 Optional

 Example:

-- `IMAGE;draw=chord;coords=20%,20%,80%,80%;angles=270,360` will draw a quarter circle on the top right quarter
+- `IMAGE;draw=chord;coords=20%,20%,80%,80%;angles=0,90` will draw a quarter circle on the top right quarter

 ### Texts